Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Aging

 \subsection{A more explicit expression for $f_j$}

-It seems more convenient to put see the 'no jump beyond level $j$' event in the probability in the definition $\Pi_j(t,t_w)$ (as in the right hand side of~\eqref{pi}) in terms of the clock processes, rather than the $\cz$ process directly (as often done in the literature, when dealing with this aging function); more specifically, the clock parts.
+It is convenient to put the `no jump beyond level $j$' event in the probability in the definition of $\Pi_j(t,t_w)$ (as in the right hand side of~\eqref{pi}) in terms of the clock processes, rather than the $\cz$ process directly (as often done in the literature, when dealing with this aging function); more specifically, the clock parts.
 In the case of $\hat\ss$, these processes are also stable subordinators, with the same index as the respective jump functions which originate them.
 Namely,

 are $\a_i$-stable subordinators, as $\hat S_i(r|\cdot),\,r\geq0$, respectively.
 Let $\fR_i(\cdot)$ denote the range of $\{\hat K_{i}(r|\cdot),\,r\geq0\}$, and for $t>0$, let $\fy_i(t|\cdot)=\sup\{[0,t]\cap\mr_i(\cdot)\}$ and $\fz_i(t|\cdot)=\inf\{[t,\infty)\cap\mr_i(\cdot)\}$.
 It is a classical result, going back to Dynkin and Lamperti, that for every fixed $t>0$